bartosz-paternoga/TRex_Runner_tfjs/README.md

 TRex Runner is a game powered by machine learning algorithm.
-Artificial neural network model build with TensorFlow.js, UI done with React.
+Artificial neural network model build an trained with TensorFlow.js, UI done with React.

 Live demo: